temken/raytracer/README.md

 - [x] Camera orbit should not look towards the origin, but just to the z-axis on its given height.
 - [x] Create some nice images with the new class.
 Create some interesting images and videos using all the capabilities so far.
 - [x] Implement Fresnel effect and the approximation
+- [x] Composite object class with std::vector<Object*>.
+Where Objects are all 2D objects.
 - [ ] Render some nice example of the Fresnel effect.
 Cylinder on a table.
 Wet road with lights from an oncoming car.
 Stuff like that.
 - [ ] Renderer with next event estimation
   - [ ] MCreate a renderer with deterministic shadows by checking for the closest light source or something.